-I mean the thing is, your safest place to start them with is books.
 It’s a relatively low-cost way for you + your kiddo to explore this new territory, and learn a few things in the process.
 Like whether or not they’re really serious about this, or if their idea will go the way of toddler-sized Elsa dolls in two weeks.

 Follow along with the main characters below, broken down by suggested age range, as they traverse their own entrepreneurial journeys.

 Hint: it’s not all roses.
 But if you’re a woman in a biz like I am, then you already knew that.

 Also, parents, stick around for the end where I talk about a pattern I found after reading 23 entrepreneur biographies that you can do yourself to raise a successful kid.

 Kidpreneur Book #1: Lemonade in Winter, Emily Jenkins

 What’s one of the first rules of creating a product?
 Give the people what they want.
 And really, when they want it.
 Timing is everything.